pascalr/admin/docs/grant_application.md

 ## 6) What part does openness play in your idea?

-Openness is one of my core values.
-I've always used open software almost exclusively (Linux/Godot/Freecad/OpenShot/Krita and so much more) and the least I can do is contribute back.
+Openness has always been one of my values.

+I've always used open software almost exclusively.
+I am using Linux, Firefox, Godot, Freecad, LibreOffice, Gimp, OpenShot, Krita and so much more. the least I can do is contribute back.

 Being an electromechanic, I am used to repair all sorts of things and I understand how frustrating it is when you can't find schematics or spare parts for something you bought.
 I want my project to not only be open-source, but to be open-hardware.